-- Check the fuel tank breather hose connection. - Check the fuel tank breather hose for cracks or damage, and replace it if damaged. - Make sure that the end of the fuel tank breather hose is not blocked. and clean it if necessary.
+- Check the fuel tank breather hose connection. - Check the fuel tank breather hose for cracks or damage, and replace it if damaged. - Make sure that the end of the fuel tank breather hose is not blocked, and clean it if necessary. - Make sure that the end of the fuel tank breather hose is positioned outside of the cowling.